Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Discussion and conclusion

 \section{Discussion and conclusion}

-We used multilevel logistic regression to investigate whether the performance of NHL goaltenders during the playoffs is consistent with a hot-hand effect.
-We used data from the 2008--2016 NHL playoffs.
-We measured past performance using both shot-based windows (as has been done in past research) and time-based windows (which has not been done before).
-Our window sizes spanned a wide range: from, roughly, half a game to 5 games.
-We allowed the intercept and the slope with respect to recent save performance to vary across goaltender-season combinations.
+We employ multilevel logistic regression to investigate whether the performance of NHL goaltenders during the playoffs is consistent with a hot-hand effect, using data from the 2008--2016 NHL playoffs.
+We measure past performance using shot-based windows.
+Our window sizes span a wide range: from, roughly, 1 game to 5 games.
+We allow the intercept and the slope for recent save performance to vary across goaltender-season combinations.

-We found a significant \emph{negative} impact of recent save performance on the next-shot save probability.
-This finding was consistent across all window types, window sizes, and goaltender-season combinations.
-This finding is inconsistent with a hot-hand effect and contrary to the findings for baseball in \textcite{green2017hot}, who used a similar window size and hypothesized that skilled activity would generally demonstrate a hot-hand effect.
+We find no evidence of hot-hand effects and a significant \emph{negative} impact of recent save performance on the next-shot save probability, for one window size.
+The estimates were negative for all window sizes and goaltender-season groups.
+Our findings are contrary to the findings for baseball in \textcite{green2018hot}, who use a window size similar to our longest window, and hypothesize that hot hand effects should generally be observed for skilled activity.

-If a goaltender's performance, after controlling for observable factors, was completely random, then we would expect a period of above-average or below-average recent save performance to be likely to be followed by a period of save performance that is closer to the average, because of regression to the mean.
-As we increase the sample size used to measure recent save performance (that is, increase the window size), we would expect the average amount by which performance moves toward the average to decrease.
-We observe the opposite (see Figure \ref{XGraph}), which argues against our finding being driven by regression to the mean.
+Referring back to Section \ref{sec: permutation}, if the effect we find were entirely due to regression to the mean, then we would expect that as we increase the window size used to measure recent save performance, the average amount by which performance moves toward the average to decrease.
+The fact that we observe an increase in magnitude followed by a decrease (see Figure \ref{fig: fixed effect estimates}), together with our permutation test results, argues against our finding being driven by regression to the mean.